Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/01-Edge-KV260/step4.md

   > Note: KV260 Platform doesn't support emulation.

-  > Note: Sysroot for application project is required.
+  > Note: Sysroot for application project is required for host application cross-compilation.
 Linux kernel image and rootfs are optional in this tutorial because we will use the pre-installed Linux kernel and rootfs of KV260 Starter Kit.
 It's still beneficial adding Kernel Image and rootfs information when creating the application project because the v++ package step can complete with these files when building the system project.
 If you skip adding Image and rootfs, you can build host application and hw_link component seperatedly.
 The required files will still be generated.

 2. Prepare the files to transfer to the board